Corrigibility Transformation: Constructing Goals That Accept Updates: Appendix A: Proofs

-where $T = \min\{n\in \mathcal{N}|\tau(s^{(n+1)} \ne \emptyset\}$.\\ This necessarily occurs because $\pi^{*'}(s_{G_{RC}})$ and $\pi^{*'}(s_{G_P})$ take the same base actions, and so by Condition \ref{condition1} have the same transition probabilities when no proper signals are sent.
-Therefore, the expected discounted value under $G$ of histories that terminate before a proper signal is sent must be the same under both policies, because they induce the same distribution over histories. \end{proof} \begin{theorem} For every basic goal $G$, the corrigibility transformation constructs a goal $G_C$ such that under Condition \ref{condition1}, any misgeneralization to $\tilde{G}_C = (\tilde{R}_C,\gamma_C)$ with $\tilde{R}_C(s_{\tilde{G}_C}, a, s_{\tilde{G}_C}') = R_C(s_{G_C}, a, s_{G_C}')$ does not goal tamper. \end{theorem} \begin{proof} Under the corrigibility transformation, reward is provided between action selection and implementation, and so any misgeneralization $\tilde{G}_C$ of $G_C$ cannot depend on $G'$.
-Then
+This necessarily occurs because $\pi^{*'}(s_{G_{RC}})$ and $\pi^{*'}(s_{G_P})$ take the same base actions, and so by Condition \ref{condition1} have the same transition probabilities when no updates are sent.
+Therefore, the expected discounted value under $G$ of histories that terminate before an update is sent must be the same under both policies, because they induce the same distribution over histories. \end{proof}